Inatysco/IPFS-network-analysis/README.md

 ## Analysis of the logfile

 The logfile contains only date/hour, peerid and cid (file identifier) of the requested file.
-The script 2_analyse_ipfs_log.py is designed to try to detect the IP address of the peerid and the filetype of the file corresponding to the cid.
+The script `scripts/1_analyse_ipfs_log.py` is designed to try to detect the IP address of the peerid and the filetype of the file corresponding to the cid.

-1. Launch an IPFS daemon
+1. Launch an IPFS daemon that will be used to associate IP address, filetype, ... from the PEERID and CID collected in the logfile
 ```
 ìpfs daemon --routing=dht
 ```